Capturing the Action

 • Keep everything organized – it's essential for you to be able to access the equipment you need immediately.

-VIRIN: 200807-D-ZW071-0009
+VIRIN: 240210-M-RY694-1048

-VIRIN: 200807-D-ZW071-0006
+VIRIN: 221027-A-LJ594-1097

 • In the daytime, a shutter speed of at least 1/250 of a second is advisable.

-• At night try raising the ISO of your camera to around 1600 (or even to its maximum level) to allow more light.
+• At night, try raising the ISO of your camera to around 1600 (or even to its maximum level) to allow more light.

 • In situations with changing light, like a cloudy day, cameras with an Auto ISO option are helpful.
 Adjust the maximum ISO value and minimum shutter speed and see how it frees you up to focus on the subject.